Soloplan-Innovation-Lab/rag-evaluation/domain-knowledge/devexpress_formulas.md

 All other parts of the workflow are not discussed in this context, as they are not relevant for the formula creation.

-Based on these example, a few-show example for a system prompt template has been created.
+Based on this example, a few-show example for a system prompt template has been created.
 A request, that could lead to the formula, could look like this:

 > "Create a formula, that writes all the designations of the vehicle groups of the truck of the current tour to a string separated by a semicolon."